agastyahukoo/agastyahukoo/README.md

 ## 📖 What I am currently learning / improving on
 - Making my fundamentals in C, C++, Java and Python strong.
 - My App Carbon, I plan on refreshing the entire app, improving core functionality, speed and efficiency.

-- # Project:
+## 🚀 My Projects

-- Carbon: A beginner friendly IDE specifically made for Frontend Development.
+- **Carbon:** A user-friendly IDE for Frontend Development with real-time HTML editing and customizable themes.
+Ideal for enhancing the HTML coding experience.

-- Radon: A productivity tool for desktop automation.
+- **Radon:** An open-source, automated mouse clicker for Windows, designed to streamline repetitive tasks with customizable settings and a simple interface.

 ## 🎯 What I am looking to collaborate on
 - Any C, Java or Python projects.